Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 Ortho GroundClear Super Concentrate delivers a powerful non-selective formula designed to eliminate weeds down to the root system, making it ideal for driveways, patios, walkways, and fence lines where total vegetation removal is the objective.
 The concentrated format allows users to mix custom volumes based on the size of the treatment area, with a single bottle covering up to 1,120 square feet at standard dilution.
 Owner reports consistently highlight the rapid onset of visible wilting, often within hours of application on warm sunny days.

 The active ingredient blend targets tough perennial weeds including clover, dandelion, oxalis, chickweed, and crabgrass, with rainfastness achieved in just 15 minutes — a critical advantage for gardeners in regions with unpredictable afternoon showers.
-Aggregated feedback indicates that the concentrate performs especially well on Silverleaf Nightshade and other deep-rooted broadleaf species, with full dieback occurring within 48 hours for most annual weeds.
+Aggregated feedback indicates that the concentrate performs well against a broad range of deep-rooted broadleaf species in addition to the label-listed clover, dandelion, oxalis, chickweed, and crabgrass, with full dieback occurring within 48 hours for most annual weeds.
 Users recommend applying when temperatures stay above 60°F for optimal translocation to root systems.

 Price fluctuations on this SKU have been noted in owner communities, so timing your purchase can improve value.
 The product’s volatile nature above 80°F means careful application is required near desirable landscape plants to avoid drift damage.
 Overall, this Ortho concentrate earns consistent praise for balancing fast action with economical coverage per square foot.